Naturally Daily

 Tips and Precautions

-• Apply a little amount of oil on a smaller part of your skin first to check for allergies or irritation.
+• Apply a little amount of oil to a smaller part of your skin first to check for allergies or irritation.

 • Don’t apply undiluted potent oil to your bare skin.